 Getting There Organized

 If you want to visit those three gems on your own, you should buy at least a day pass.
 You can first go by vaporetti #5.1 respectively #5.2 to the stop Fondamente Nove on the main island’s northern edge.
-There you hop on the vaporetto #12 that takes you first to Murano. and eventually to Burano.
+There you hop on the vaporetto #12 which takes you first to Murano. and eventually to Burano.
 From there you take a shuttle boat #9 to Torcello.

 A great alternative is to visit the three isles on an organized tour.
 This option is even not more expensive than going by yourself.
 However, you have to stick to their schedule and itinerary which can be a bit of a drag.
 On the other hand, you don’t have to jiggle timetables and check out routes.
 You just hop on a boat and leave the planning and organizing to others*: